Delivering enabling infrastructure in the right place, at the right time, is critical in unlocking land supply for new housing and businesses.

 - enabling new infrastructure to be delivered in a more simple, transparent and expedient manner

-- enhancing the quality of decision-making around infrastructure via the appointment of an independent, suitably qualified Scheme Coordinator for each new infrastructure scheme.
+- enhancing coordination and quality of decision-making around infrastructure via the appointment of a suitably qualified Scheme Coordinator for each infrastructure scheme.

-This new process will be realised through two new types of infrastructure scheme: a Basic Infrastructure Scheme and a General Infrastructure Scheme.
+This process can currently be realised through two types of infrastructure scheme: a basic infrastructure scheme and a primary infrastructure acheme.
 Both of these schemes are set out in the Planning, Development and Infrastructure Act 2016.

-There are two new types of infrastructure schemes that are being introduced under the Planning, Development and Infrastructure Act 2016: a Basic Infrastructure Scheme and a General Infrastructure Scheme.
+There are currently two active types of infrastructure schemes under the Planning, Development and Infrastructure Act 2016: a basic infrastructure scheme and a primary infrastructure scheme.

 - roads or causeways, bridges, culverts associated roads